 In addition, the journal commissions articles with emphasis on shorter, focused reviews of topical and emerging issues as well as strategically important subjects.
-The journal encourages critical comment and debate on matters of current controversy in the area of parasites and wildlife via "Current Opinions".Contact details for submission
+The journal encourages critical comment and debate on matters of current controversy in the area of parasites and wildlife via "Short Communication".Contact details for submission

 General enquiries prior to submission should be directed to the Editorial Office: IJPPAW@elsevier.com Ethics in publishing